For more information about the following boards and commissions, click here.

 Adams County Foundation

 The purpose of the Adams County Foundation is to support and strengthen programs and activities that improve the health, welfare, mobility and independence of Adams County Citizens.
 The foundation is also charged with promoting the arts and addressing other quality of life indicators.
 The Foundation is a 501(c)3 organization with a board of directors which meets monthly.
 The board is appointed by the Adams County Board of Commissioners.
-Contact Rebecca Zamora, 720.523.6991, for more information.
+Contact Rebecca Zamora, 720.523.6991, or click here for more information.

 Adams County Liquor And Marijuana Licensing Authority

 The Liquor and Marijuana Licensing Authority accepts applications, conducts investigations, and grants, renews, suspends, and revokes liquor licenses.
 The Authority regulates the liquor licensing process for beer, malt, vinous, and spirituous and the marijuana licensing process for marijuana within the unincorporated areas of Adams County.
-Contact Erica Hannah, 720.523.6100, for more information.
+Contact Erica Hannah, 720.523.6100, or click here for more information.

 Adams County Visual Arts